dandgelb/java-examples/functional.md

 - internal iterator is polymorphic - applies on the collection/list passed
 - type is inferred at compile time
 - lambdas which receives the data and simply passes it -- office space pattern => change to method references

+## Fundamental shift: from imperative to functional style

+## Mapping operations - eliminating mutability

+## Declarative is expressive
+- tell me what, not how

+## Imperative vs Declarative